aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/protection-and-unprotection/signature/add-signature-line/_index.md

 ---
-title: Add Signature line to the worksheet with JavaScript via C++
+title: Add Signature Line to the Worksheet with JavaScript via C++
-linktitle: Add Signature line to the worksheet
+linktitle: Add Signature Line to the Worksheet
 type: docs
 weight: 200
 url: /javascript-cpp/add-signature-line/